Have you ever wondered why flying in an airplane can cause symptoms like anxiety, increased thirst, dry skin, diarrhea, and/or constipation?

 Help to bring Vata down by dressing appropriately and keeping your body at a comfortable warm temperature.

 When we don’t have a proper grounding nights’ sleep, this can cause our Vata to increase even more.

 During long flights, it is good to get up and stretch every once in a while.
 When we sit in one place for too long, our muscles get stiff and sore, which can further aggravate Vata.

 I have benefited so much from the Ayurveda teachings I have received from Vedika Global, and have a deep desire to share them with the world.
 Please pass this blog along to others to help me do this.

 Best of wishes to you, and safe travels!

-Brittany Barrett is a Vedika Global Certified Ayurveda Health Counselor, who cured herself from ulcerative colitis with Ayurveda.
-In studying at Vedika Global, she experienced firsthand the effectiveness and transformational power of this 5000 year old system of healing and, to her amazement, watched her body heal completely from her so-called incurable disease.
-Brittany loves peeople, and have a deep desire for them to feel happy, healthy and worthy of love.
+Brittany Barrett is a Vedika Global Certified Ayurveda Health Counselor, who cured herself of ulcerative colitis with Ayurveda.
+In studying at Vedika Global, she experienced firsthand the effectiveness and transformational power of this 5000-year-old system of healing and, to her amazement, watched her body heal completely from her so-called incurable disease.
+Brittany loves people and has a deep desire for them to feel happy, healthy, and worthy of love.
 Using Ayurveda as her guide, she has found she can help people get there.
 Visit her website, Daily Ayurveda, for more.